 Just the mention of bed bugs can make your skin crawl.
-These tiny little brownish-red bugs are most known for crawling through your bed at night while you sleep and feeding on your blood, leaving you to wake with bed bug bites.
+These tiny little reddish-brown bugs are most known for crawling through your bed at night while you sleep and feeding on your blood, leaving you to wake with bed bug bites.
 The old saying, “don’t let the bed bugs bite” is now more true than ever.
-Bed bugs have made a come back and continue to infest homes, hotels, and now many other businesses throughout the country.
+Bed bugs have made a comeback and continue to infest homes, hotels, and now many other businesses throughout the country.

 The good news is that these little bugs are no more than a nuisance in your home.
 They are not dangerous to humans.
 They do not carry or transfer any diseases.
 Bed bugs do bite, but they generally only leave small (but sometimes itchy) red bumps on our skin.
-Once a bed bug has had a blood meal they will hide out for 5-10 days, mate and lay eggs.
-This is how the infestation starts.
+Once a bed bug has had a blood meal, it will hide out for 5-10 days, mate, and lay eggs.
+This is how a bed bug infestation starts.

 The bad news is that bed bugs can easily show up in your home or business no matter how clean you are.
-There are a few common signs to look for if you think you might have a bed bug infestation in your home.
+There are a few common signs to look for if you think you might have a bed bug infestation, including:

 Molted bed bug skins around your home